Racial Diversity in early nineteenth century London

 Very tempting to say, London was a port city at the centre of international trade and a global empire: it was ethnically diverse.
 Get over it.

 It’s not as though this is some new millennial ‘politically-correct’ whim.
 Peter Fryer’s classic work Staying Power: The History of Black People in Britain was published in 1984 and is still considered the definitive study of the Black presence in Britain since Roman times.
 More specifically on the Georgian era, Gretchen Holbrook Gerzina’s Black London: Life Before Emancipation came out in 1995, reissued September 2022 in a revised edition as Black England: A Forgotten Georgian History and shows that there were identifiable Black individuals with agency in their own lives, living in London at this period.
 More recently, David Olosuga’s Black and British: A Forgotten History (2016) covered similar territory.
-See also the Digital Exhibitions at the Black Cultural Archives and the helpful Community History: Black Communities at the Proceedings of the Old Bailey online site, this British Library article on African writers and Black thought in 18th-century Britain on four individuals, previously enslaved, who published works challenging British ideas about race, called for African brotherhood and demanded the abolition of the slave trade, and Helen Thomas, Black Agents Provocateurs, 250 Years of Black British Writing, History and the Law, 1770-2020 (2020).
+See also the Digital Exhibitions at the Black Cultural Archives and the helpful Community History: Black Communities at the Proceedings of the Old Bailey online site.
+See also this British Library article on African writers and Black thought in 18th-century Britain on four individuals, previously enslaved, who published works challenging British ideas about race, called for African brotherhood and demanded the abolition of the slave trade, and Helen Thomas, Black Agents Provocateurs, 250 Years of Black British Writing, History and the Law, 1770-2020 (2020).
 Because qualification for the Parliamentary franchise was based on property ownership, even in the eighteenth century a few Black individuals were able to vote.

 The slave trade had been abolished in 1807 and slavery was illegal on English soil.
-However it was still legal in most other parts of the British Empire, in other European countries, and in the Americas.
+However it was still legal in most other parts of the British Empire, in other European countries and their colonies, and in the Americas.
 It was hoped that abolishing the trade in African slaves would cause the institution itself to wither.
 This was an over-optimistic idealistic belief.
 A thriving illicit maritime trade in slaves continued, against which the West Africa Squadron of the Royal Navy was set up in 1808, following the abolition of the slave trade, in order to suppress the trade by patrolling the West African coast, and continued until 1856.
 Slavery in the British Empire was not abolished until 1833.
 An Anti-Slavery Society with the aim of mitigating and finally abolishing slavery was set up in 1823 when it became apparent that abolishing the trade had not ameliorated conditions on plantations.
 Slavery in the British Empire was only finally abolished in 1833 and only then at the immense cost of massive compensation to slave-owners.

 L.A.
 Hall, FRHistS